cyliscaqentis-lgtm/roguelike-rogue-subsystem/Documentation/LOG_PROCESSING_PROTOCOL.md

 python Tools\Log\log_summarizer.py summary_default.txt
 ```

+> **Note:** If no directory is specified in the output filename, the script will automatically save the file to `Tools/Log/` to keep the root directory clean.

 This command produces a filtered text summary for the last three turns using the default preset.

 ### 3.2.
 Turn Filtering